 Before your first treatment commences, I will complete an initial consultation with you in order to get a picture of your current lifestyle, and any past or present health issues.

-The treatment itself requires removal of shoes and socks, before you lie back in a reclining chair, or lay on a treatment couch (whichever is your preference), while I use my hands to apply gentle pressure on your feet.
+The treatment itself requires removal of shoes and socks, before you lie back on the treatment couch, while I use my hands to apply gentle pressure on your feet.
 Or, if you prefer, you may have a hand reflexology treatment.
 The treatment will last approximately 50 minutes.

 Client’s usually feel relaxed during, and following, a reflexology treatment.
-Have a look at my Healing Reaction page for further information on how your body might respond to treatment.
 Remember, this is your time to relax, away from the stresses and strains of modern life – so lie back and enjoy!